AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/2019-08-10-my-9-favorite-video-games-of-all-time.md

 <figure>
 {% include posts/picture.html img="for-honor" alt="Cover art of For Honor." %}
 <figcaption>Partial cover art of For Honor.
-Copyright belongs to Ubisoft.</figcaption>
+Copyright Ubisoft.</figcaption>
 </figure>

 I'm a big fan of medieval combat, so it should come as no surprise that this one's on the list.